VARGPT-family/VARGPT/README.md

 ## News

-* **[In progress]** We will explore a more powerful model architecture and use more data to support the unified generation and understanding of various modalities including images, videos, and texts in the next version.
-Stay tuned! 🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥
+* **[2025-04-01]** We release an estimated powerful model and all the training code of **VARGPT** and **VARGPT-v1.1** at https://github.com/VARGPT-family/VARGPT-v1.1.
+For the convenience of maintenance, we have closed the issue of this repository and will mainly update and maintain it in [VARGPT-v1.1](https://github.com/VARGPT-family/VARGPT-v1.1). 🔥🔥🔥🔥🔥🔥🔥🔥

 * **[2025-01-22]** We release the datasets for training VARGPT (**7B+2B**). 🔥🔥

 * **[2025-01-21]** We release the **model and inference code** of VARGPT (**7B+2B**) for multimodal understanding and generation including image captioning, visual question answering (VQA), text-to-image generation. 🔥🔥